 When Is Painter’s Caulk A Bad Idea

-Painter’s Caulk Vs. Silicone And Other Substitutes
+Painter’s Caulk Vs Silicone

 Putty works more like soft cement than caulk.
-It is hand-moldable and is traditionally made from chalk and oil.
+It is hand-moldable and is made from chalk and oil.
 Today, the formulas have changed, but the texture and purpose remain the same.
 For home repairs and wood filler.

 Spray foam can be difficult to fully remove so keep in mind that it is permanent.
 Caulk on the other hand can be removed if done right.
 Here’s a guide on how to remove caulk.